Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

-Nine years after Floridian Casey Anthony was charged and then acquitted with killing her 2-year-old daughter Caylee, she still maintains her innocence, according to the Associated Press, which published an interview today with Anthony.
-It's her first ever with a media outlet.
+Nine years after Floridian Casey Anthony was charged and then acquitted with killing her daughter Caylee, she still maintains her innocence, according to the Associated Press, which published an interview with Anthony today.

 "Based off what was in the media, I understand the reasons people feel about me,” she said.
 “I understand why people have the opinions that they do.”